fourieraudio/docs/versioned_docs/version-1.4.0/transform.engine/engine-upgrade.md

 # Upgrade Instructions

 Keep your **transform**.engine up to date with the latest improvements, features, and bug fixes!
+Use the latest **transform**.client to update your engine.

-To download any installers, navigate to the [Software Downloads](https://docs.fourieraudio.com/downloads/) page.
+To download the latest client, navigate to the [Software Downloads](https://docs.fourieraudio.com/downloads/) page.

 :::tip